 The cool thing about breastfeeding, though, is it does not come with the same risk of caries as bottle-feeding.

 For one, the mechanism of milk extraction places milk to the back of the throat, meaning it is less likely to pool in the mouth the way milk out of a bottle would.
 Second, there is a protein called "lactoferrin" present in breastmilk, which helps to protect the teeth from dental caries.
 Now, this is not to suggest that breastmilk makes breastfed babies immune to cavities.
 There are many things at play in the world of oral health, and I'm not a dentist, but one thing has been proven over and over, is that breastmilk is not considered a "cariogenic" (or cavity causing) substance.
+If your dentist or doctor suggests otherwise, I would highly recommend doing some deep dive research into breastfeeding and teeth, and possibly switching providers to one more supportive and educated on breastfeeding.
 So while it is always best to keep your baby's teeth clean, a baby who nurses to sleep, is not necessarily at inherent higher risk of cavities in the same way an infant who bottle feeds to sleep would be.

 OTHER POSTS YOU MAY LIKE: